holepunchto/hyperbeam/README.md

 Likewise when you write to this stream it's emitted as `data` on the other peers stream.

 If you do not pass a `key` into the constructor (the passphrase), one will be generated and put on `stream.key`.

+`options` include:

+- `dht`: A DHT instance.
+Defaults to a new instance.

 #### `stream.key`